 - First pregnancy

-- Deficiency in the long-chain 3-hydroxyacyl-CoA dehydrogenase (LCHAD) enzyme
+- A problem with the long-chain 3-hydroxyacyl-CoA dehydrogenase (LCHAD) enzyme

 Some women do not have symptoms.
-When they happen, they are often not specific.
+Those who do have problems that are not specific.
 Most symptoms start in the third trimester.

 - Nausea and vomiting